DescribeCTX/DescribeCTX/User-Study/ReadMe.md

 Synthesized Description by Baseline Approach 2 (Code2Vec+PP): ***the app can use camera permission***
 Ratings: semantic closeness (***3***), syntactical correctness (***5***), and length appropriateness (***4***).

-# User Study via MTurk
-We resort to Amazon Mechanical Turk (MTurk) for an open survey.
-We divide 1,556 data samples into 50 splits (each containing 31 or 32 samples), and send out 300 splits (i.e., 6 for each split).
-Each sample consists of a reference sentence as the question and three synthesized sentences from the three approaches as the answers.
-Users are asked to pick one or more answers that most resemble the question in terms of semantic closeness.
-The order of the three answers is randomly shuffled.
-Each sample is displayed for at least 10 seconds before it can be moved to the next sample.
-For each data split, we also intentionally plug in an additional data sample with one obvious answer and two irrelevant answers.
-If the user chose the irrelevant answers, we consider all his/her ratings invalid and remove them all.
-There are 275 unique users participating in our study, and 174 out of them are considered valid.
-Example survey quesiton can be found in `example.html`.
 ## Result
 A full, detailed result is presented in `User_Study_2.csv`.
 In particular, we calculate the pick ratio of each anwser.
 On average, descriptions synthesized by DescribeCTX have higher pick ratio than the baseline approach, indicates that DescribeCTX can synthesize more accurate, app-specific descriptions for the test apps.